Texas Tech University

 Principal Research Interests

-Our group's research efforts are focused on developing and applying new multiscale simulation methods to study the photoactive biomolecules that are essential in photopharmacology, biomedical imaging and photocatalysis, with the eventual goal of providing design principles to enhance their efficiency.
+Our group's major efforts are focused on developing and applying new multiscale simulation methods to study the photoactive biomolecules that are essential in photopharmacology and bioenergetics, with the eventual goal of providing design principles to enhance their efficiency.
 The unique aspect of our multiscale simulation approach is that we bridge the accurate quantum mechanical treatment of photochemical reactions and the efficient molecular mechanics modeling of biomolecular motion.

 Photoactive biological systems have promising applications in biomedical and energy sciences.
 Understanding photochemical reactions in biomolecules with molecular-level detail is critical for improving the design of new photoactive proteins, and molecular simulation is now ready to achieve this goal with ever-increasing capability.
 However, the multiscale nature of the photocontrolled biological systems poses significant challenges for simulation.
 Specifically, the photochemical reactions occur on short timescale and lengthscale, and typical force-field based simulations cannot describe their quantum mechanical nature.
 Meanwhile, the biomolecular motions initiated by the photochemical reactions occur on long timescale and lengthscale, and are beyond the reach of most quantum mechanical simulations.
 To address these challenges, we combine ab initio non-adiabatic dynamics simulation, force-field based molecular mechanics modeling, first principle electronic structure calculation, and enhanced sampling techniques to understand the multiscale nature of photoactive biomolecules.

-- Light control of protein activity by molecular photoswitches
+• Light control of protein activity by molecular photoswitches in photopharmacology

 Representative Publications